 By Yuzhi Li, Organic/Alternative Swine Production

-The project is conducted by a multidisciplinary research team, consisting of researchers and extension educators specialized in swine science, meat science, agronomy, manure management, applied economics, and agricultural energy.
-This three-year project is supported by the Organic Research and Extension Initiatives (OREI) of the USDA National Institute of Food and Agricultural (NIFA).
+This project is supported by the Organic Research and Extension Initiatives (OREI) of the USDA National Institute of Food and Agriculture (NIFA).